Zagitta/rrocker/Approach.md

 From a high level perspective I'll be implementing the following components:

 - A service/daemon that implements an async gRPC server with authentication and authorization.
-From here on reffered to as "rrockerd"
+From here on reffered to as `rrockerd`
-- A worker library that can start/stop/qeuery/stream fully isolated tasks with resource control.
-This will be a module of rrockerd as it's specialized enough that it's unlikely to be useful as a standalone library.
+- A worker library that can start/stop/query/stream fully isolated tasks with resource control.
+This will be a module of `rrockerd` as it's specialized enough that it's unlikely to be useful as a standalone library.
 - A simple CLI with commands to start/stop/query/stream tasks using the rrocker daemon.
-From here on reffered to as "rrocker-cli"
+From here on reffered to as `rrocker-cli`
 - A shared gRPC api that will be a standalone library that's easy to consume from both rrockerd and rrocker-cli.
-From here on referred to as "rrocker-lib"
+From here on referred to as `rrocker-lib`

-Breaking each component further down here's a not necessarily exhaustive list of corners I'll cut:
+Here's a breakdown of the engineering tradeoffs for each component:

 ## rrockerd:
 I'll be using the rust crate [nix](https://github.com/nix-rust/nix) extensively for the low level systemcalls.
 Since nix is merely a safe wrapper around libc I believe this is in the spirit of the challenge.